Skip to main content

 To enter an employment start date, navigate to Personal > Personal Details on an employee’s profile, then scroll down to ‘Employment start date,’ enter the appropriate date, and click ‘Update Employee Details.’

 On this page, you will also be shown the employee’s next eligible accrual date and the option to enter additional hours worked outside Tanda and additional days of non-continuous service outside Tanda.
 We've included this option because an employee’s entire tenure with your organisation might not necessarily be housed and recorded in Tanda.
-As such, you can supplement hours recorded in Tanda with those worked outside Tanda on this page for an accurate long service leave calculation.
+As such, you can supplement hours recorded in Tanda with those worked outside Tanda for an accurate long service leave calculation.

 For example, let’s say your company signed up to Tanda last year, but you have an employee who has worked 11,245 hours of continuous service (just over 5 years) before that.
 In that case, you would enter '11,245' in the ‘additional hours worked outside Tanda’ field.
-Ensure you hit save to apply your changes.
+Ensure you click save to apply your changes.

 What Happens Before a Long Service Leave Payment?